benjzhang/benjzhang.github.io/_pages/about.md

 <!-- My research interests lie broadly in the **mathematics of machine learning** for analyzing and developing novel **generative modeling** algorithms from the perspectives of **mathematical control theory** and **mean-field games**.
 Conversely, I also develop theoretically well-grounded methods in **rare event simulation for dynamical systems** and **sampling methods for Bayesian computation** using tools from generative machine learning.  -->

 I earned my PhD in Computational Science and Engineering and SM in Aeronautics & Astronautics at MIT.
 My advisor was [Youssef Marzouk](https://aeroastro.mit.edu/people/youssef-m-marzouk/) who heads the [Uncertainty Quantification group](https://uqgroup.mit.edu).
-I earned my Bachelor's degrees in Engineering Physics and Applied Mathematics at UC Berkeley.
+I received my Bachelor's degrees in Engineering Physics and Applied Mathematics at UC Berkeley.

 <!-- I was a [MIT School of Engineering 2019-2020 Mathworks Fellow](https://engineering.mit.edu/students/graduate-student-fellowships/mathworks-fellows/).
 I spent the summer of 2017 as a research intern at United Technologies Research Center (now Raytheon), where I worked with [Tuhin Sahai](https://tuhinsahai.github.io/) on novel queuing systems. -->